Is It Illegal To Have Your Feet on the Dashboard in Texas?

 • Force direction: the airbag fires upward into your shins and thighs, loading every joint in your lower body the opposite way it was designed to bend.

-• Femur vulnerability: the femur is the strongest bone in the body, but it shatters often in high-energy front impacts when the leg is folded against the dash.
+• Femur vulnerability: the femur is the strongest bone in the body, but it often shatters in high-energy front impacts when the leg is folded against the dash.
 A femur fracture usually requires steel rods, multiple surgeries, and many months of rehab.

 • Hip joint mechanics: the airbag drives the femur backward into the hip socket hard enough to dislocate the joint, fracture the pelvis, or both.
 Dislocations carry a real risk of avascular necrosis, where bone tissue dies from loss of blood supply.